brennerv/wordpress-database-migration/README.md

 # wordpress-database-migration
-An example of using the transformation of an exported Wordpress database in instructions to populate a new Wordpress version database.
+An example of using the transformation of an exported Wordpress database in instructions to populate a new Wordpress version database.<br>
-Tested on version Wordpress 2.8.
+Tested on version Wordpress 2.8.<br>

-"wp_db_transformation.xsl"
+"wp_db_transformation.xsl"<br>

-Example of application:
+Example of application:<br>
-  You need to export the old Wordpress database to the "xml" format using, for example, "phpMyAdmin".
+  You need to export the old Wordpress database to the "xml" format using, for example, "phpMyAdmin".<br>
-  In the XSL specify a new desired path to the images.
+  In the XSL specify a new desired path to the images.<br>
-  Apply XSL transformation to "xml" file.
+  Apply XSL transformation to "xml" file.<br>

-"db_get_all_images_links.xsl"
+"db_get_all_images_links.xsl"	<br>
-"db_get_all_images_addresses.xsl"
+"db_get_all_images_addresses.xsl"<br>

-Example of application:
+Example of application:<br>
-  You need to export the old Wordpress database to the "xml" format using, for example, "phpMyAdmin".
+  You need to export the old Wordpress database to the "xml" format using, for example, "phpMyAdmin".<br>
-  Apply XSL transformation to "xml" file.
+  Apply XSL transformation to "xml" file.<br>